Megabit/Blazorise/README.md

 ## Prerequisites

-Before you continue please make sure you have upgraded your project for the latest version of [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client).
+Before you continue, please make sure you have upgraded your project for the latest version of [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client).
 Please look at the [official](https://devblogs.microsoft.com/aspnet/blazor-now-in-official-preview/) blog post to find all the required steps.

 ## Installations